 3. Someone knowledgeable advises you to get a pro

-- Has this person done the project themselves?
+- Has this person done such a project themselves?

-- Have they heard from multiple people who have tried the project?
+- Have they heard from multiple people who have tried such a project?
 (This may be your local hardware store employee.)

 - Do they have a vested interest in discouraging you from doing the project?